wzrwzr23/Software-Testing-Mini-Campaign/README.md

 | ID3          | BOS656613   | USD      | CURRENT | 595290  |
 | ID4          | BOS14824    | INR      | SAVINGS | 772578  |
 | ID14         | BOS976529   | USD      | SAVINGS | 593795  |

+### Test on Groupmates

+Implemented unit testing, system testing, and fuzz testing on namitha9 and kellieay's program.

+Unit testing `CompareCSVunitTest` is implemented by JUnit testing on each of their function.

+System testing `CompareCSVsystemTest` is implemented by running through their whole program.

+Fuzz testing `csvFuzzer` is implemented by generating random illegal csv inputs, then use the csv files in their original programs.